Hetawk/elsevier_kbs-public/README.md

 - `highlights.pdf` - Research highlights
 - Source files and bibliography

-## 🔄 Version Control

-This project uses Git for version control.
-All major manuscript versions are tracked with proper commit messages for revision history.

 ---

 **Contact**: For questions about the build system or document structure, refer to the corresponding author information in the manuscript.